-Trivial $z_p \equiv 1$ and its result z Our z_p a

-Our z_p and its result z
+Trivial $z_p \equiv 1$ and its result z Our $z_p$ and its result z

 Figure 3.
 Impact of depth initialization: a trivial constant initialization on the left vs. our initialization on the right and its corresponding resulting geometry estimates.
+Further results from varying initializations can be found in the supplementary material.